 The process can include just about any electrical test there is, from straightforward voltage, current, and ground checks to troubleshooting the increasingly common VFDs.
 "I do a lot of drive testing, and testing the front end and back end of drives—the power unit—is done primarily with a diode check," Burdick said.
 "The diode check is a function on the multimeter— it measures the voltage it takes to get a diode to fire."

 Burdick also checks the VFD's synthetic frequency, using the function found on some Fluke digital multimeters.
 "The new meter I've got, the Fluke 28 II, has a low pass filter for checking variable speed drives.
 I've used it to check that the readout on the drive is correct," Burdick said.

-In fact the Fluke 28 II multimeter, with its IP67 rating for waterproof and dustproof protection and its threemeter drop rating, was designed for exactly the harsh conditions where Burdick works.
+In fact the Fluke 28 II multimeter, and it’s newer option, the Fluke 87V MAX True-rms Digital Multimeter, feature an IP67 rating for waterproof and dustproof protection.
+The 87V MAX also boasts a four-meter drop rating, showing it was designed for exactly the harsh conditions where Burdick works.

 Then there's the water.

 "My other good meter, I almost ruined that once," Burdick said.
 "I walked from a control panel to a control house through the rain.
 By the time I got to the control house to check the other end of the circuit I had filled the dial with water because I was holding the meter facing up."